Utilizes Dark Sky for hyperlocal weather reporting

 Headwind also includes a forecast view which will show you the weather and difficulty score of a particular ride or route for the next 7 days.
 This is particularly good for picking which days are best to commute to and from work.

-Headwind connects with Strava to sync all your latest rides, fetches hyperlocal weather data from the Darksky weather API and runs on Amazons blazing fast AWS Service.
+Headwind connects with Strava to sync all your latest rides, fetches hyperlocal weather data from the Darksky weather API, utilzes Rain Viewers rain radar API, and runs on Amazons blazing fast AWS Service.